Itachi1998/ssh-to-git-key-automation/README.md

 # prerequisites

-This script is assuming you already have your GitHub SSH keys set up.
-If you do not please follow the instructions from the official GitHub link:
+This script is assuming you already have generated your GitHub SSH keys and set them up.
+If you have not please follow the instructions from the official GitHub docs: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

+Insure that you have less installed on your Linux machine.

 # ssh-to-git-key-automation